isovalent/ebpf-docs/docs/linux/map-type/BPF_MAP_TYPE_QUEUE.md

 This map type has no keys, only values.
 The size and type of the values can be specified by the user to fit a large variety of use cases.
 The typical use-case for this map type is to keep track of a pool of elements such as available network ports when implementing NAT (network address translation).

-As apposed to most map types, this map type uses a custom set of helpers to pop, peek and push elements, noted in the [helper functions](#helper-functions) section below.
+As opposed to most map types, this map type uses a custom set of helpers to pop, peek and push elements, noted in the [helper functions](#helper-functions) section below.

 ## Attributes